 Problem assessment

 A key factor in determining feasibility is assessing possible issues.
-This stage involves identifying challenges that may crop up before and during the project, whether it’s due to practical issues or problems outside of anyone’s control (e.g., industry-wide labor shortages or economic conditions).
+This stage involves identifying challenges that may crop up before and during the project, whether due to practical issues or problems outside of anyone’s control (e.g., industry-wide labor shortages or economic conditions).
 Complications may be due to local or environmental regulations, for example.

 Permit acquisition